Scientific productivity as a random walk: Introduction

-We first show that the simplified model is sufficient for generating a diverse range of trajectories that reproduces the canonical trajectory in aggregate.
+We first show that the simplified model is sufficient for generating a diverse range of trajectories that reproduce the canonical trajectory in aggregate.
 We then fit the full model to the empirical data on computer scientists and obtain estimates of the model's change points, which represent the timings of major career transitions for faculty researchers, and the parameters for the random walk within each career stage.
 We directly validate the timing of the inferred career change points by comparing them to the typical timing of faculty promotions for this population of researchers.
 We then check the fitted model by generating an ensemble of simulated productivity trajectories, which we contrast with the empirical trajectories across a variety of statistical measures.
-The full model successfully explains a substantial portion of the variability of individual careers as well as the canonical trajectory pattern, while also finding important discrepancies between the model and the data that indicate higher-order mechanisms and other contingent forces that shape scientific productivity.
+The full model successfully explains a substantial portion of the variability of individual careers as well as the canonical trajectory pattern, while also revealing important discrepancies between the model and the data that indicate higher-order mechanisms and other contingent forces that shape scientific productivity. \rr{Lastly, we validate the generalizability of the approach by fitting the full model to all 12 fields.}